xytovl/steam-runtime-tools/docs/slr-for-game-developers.md

 game developers are not building their games in a strictly 'scout'-based environment.

-As a result, the Steam Linux Runtime compatibility tool runs games in a hybrid environment where the majority of libraries are taken from Steam Runtime version 2, codenamed soldier, which is based on Debian 10 (2019).
+As a result, the *Steam Linux Runtime 1.0 (scout)* compatibility tool runs games in a hybrid environment where the majority of libraries are taken from Steam Runtime version 2, codenamed soldier, which is based on Debian 10 (2019).